Your career in Criminology

 Academic entry requirements

-Completion of an Australian Qualifications Framework Level 7 Bachelor degree at an approved institution in either criminology, sociology, legal studies, psychology, humanities/arts or business studies.
+Completion of an Australian Bachelor degree or equivalent at an approved institution in either criminology, sociology, legal studies, psychology, humanities/arts or business studies.

 Please contact the Office of Future Students for further information.